SoftwareEngineeringToolDemos/ICSE-2014-PAR/README.md

 Thank for all assistances from Dr. Minghui Zhou and her colleagues.
 Though I had not successfully downloaded installation required data and failed to get it work, due to the limited network speed.

 -------------------------------
-Some installation instruction from authors: (for who want to get it work)
+Some installation instruction from authors: (for those who want to get it work)

 Note,  you need to get two data files (info_level1 and activity_level2) from below and put them on the directory of PAR/server/data/mozilla/: